VildMedPap/pgplayground/README.md

 A guide to PostgreSQL table partitioning strategies, covering LIST, RANGE, and HASH partitioning types, along with best practices for partition management, performance optimization, and migration strategies.

+### Stored Routines

+A comprehensive guide to PostgreSQL's stored routines capabilities, including functions, procedures, and triggers.
+Uses a practical BMI (Body Mass Index) calculation example to demonstrate:
+- Functions for calculations and read-only operations
+- Procedures for batch operations with transaction control
+- Triggers for maintaining derived data
+- Complex data analysis using functions
+- Best practices for each type of stored routine

 ## Project Structure

 Each feature is organized in its own directory with a consistent structure: